Respond to Meeting Invitations (Outlook on the Web)

 Microsoft frequently updates the design of Outlook on the web, so your version may not match exactly the description given here.

 You'll notice that a meeting invitation includes clickable links for

 Click the link that matches your intent, then, from the list that appears, choose whether to send a response.

 The meeting will appear on your calendar (unless you've declined it) and the meeting invitation will be automatically moved to your Deleted Items folder.

 - If you don't send a response, the meeting organizer won't be able to tell whether you're attending.
 They'll see your status as "none."

 - If you click , the meeting won't appear on your calendar.
 So if it's possible you might attend, click instead.

 Please don't delete meeting invitations.
 It may cause your calendar to become out of sync with other people's calendars.

 You should also avoid deleting meetings while in calendar view.
 Instead, use the method described below to change your response to Decline.

-Deleting invitations may also trigger the Calendar Repair Assistant, which is a good thing, but may confuse you by putting back the meetings you deleted.
+Deleting invitations may also trigger the Calendar Repair Assistant, which is a good thing (it's trying to make your calendar match across devices), but may confuse you by putting back the meetings you deleted.